 Prior to entering law school, Melissa's graduate research in comparative immunology focused on the genetic diversity of antibody light chains in monotremes.
 Melissa also worked as a research assistant in the field of neurosciences, where her research focused on neuronal-specific RNA binding proteins and neuronal plasticity.
 The results of her research have been published in prominent scientific journals.

 Melissa is a member of the firm's trademark practice group and has experience in all aspects of trademark practice including worldwide trademark search and clearance, preparation and prosecution of trademark applications, and trademark enforcement and defense.
 Melissa has worked with clients in many different industries including media and entertainment, software, aviation and aerospace, building and construction, cosmetics, pharmaceuticals, food and beverage, dietary supplements, medical devices, transportation, and education, and has provided valuable in-house attorney services for trademark clients.
 In addition, Melissa has handled appeals and opposition proceedings before the United States Trademark Trial and Appeal Board.
 Melissa also counsels clients in the areas of copyright protection and infringement.

 Melissa is a member of the International Trademark Association (INTA) and currently serves as vice chair of the organization’s Public Information Committee, which prepares and publishes information on trademarks and brands for the general public.
-Melissa is recognized for her skill in trademark law by World Trademark Review in the 2017 and 2018 publications of WTR 1000 – The World's Leading Trademark Professionals, and is recommended for patent prosecution in Intellectual Asset Management’s 2018 and 2019 issues of the IAM Patent 1000 – The World's Leading Patent Professionals, as well as their premier global guide, IAM Global Leaders: Interviews with the Pinnacle of the Patent Law Profession, and in Managing Intellectual Property’s 2019 edition of IP Stars.
+Melissa is recognized for her skill in trademark law by World Trademark Review in the 2017 - 2019 editions of WTR 1000 – The World's Leading Trademark Professionals, and is recommended for patent prosecution in Intellectual Asset Management’s 2018 and 2019 issues of the IAM Patent 1000 – The World's Leading Patent Professionals, as well as their premier global guide, IAM Global Leaders: Interviews with the Pinnacle of the Patent Law Profession, and in Managing Intellectual Property’s 2019 edition of IP Stars.
 Melissa is proficient in French.